 The film was presented and distributed by 20th Century Fox, but like The Guide, it did not quite prove to be Dev Saab’s passport to the West.
 Quoting from an an online review of the film at Mondo 70, “If this English-language picture was intended to put Anand over globally, it didn’t work.
 The actor was fluent in English, earning a college degree in English lit, but his delivery is blandly urbane, almost more philosophical than witty, and he was probably too old for his action-romance role by this time.”
 Elaborating more on the film, the review goes on to add, “More colorful are the locations used, especially the luxurious fortress where the film’s final act takes place, but Avellana never manages to make the action live up to the setting.
 All the materials are here for an exotic, eccentric spectacle, and it isn’t hard to envision a Bollywood director, a blaxploitation specialist or any number of other Filipino filmmakers making more of it than this crew does.”

 Sadly, the film did not release in India much to the disappointment of Dev Anand fans.
 According to Faroukh Mistry, the son of cinematographer Fali Mistry, the film was, in fact, not cleared by the India censors.
 It has, however, been shown on the Fox Movie Channel.
-Also known as Passport to Danger in some circles, the film was dubbed and released in the Philipines, no doubt thanks to Avellana being from there.
-Faroukh, who was present during the shooting in Udaipur, also recalled that his one vivid memory during filming is Dev Saab toppling off a camel and landing hard on his back!
+Also known as Passport to Danger in some circles, the film was dubbed and released in the Philippines, no doubt thanks to Avellana being from there.
+Faroukh, who was present during the shooting in Rajasthan, also recalled that his one vivid memory during filming is Dev Saab toppling off a camel and landing hard on his back!

 With The Evil Within going into oblivion, Dev Saab had much better luck back home playing a crime fighter, an undercover cop to be precise, the same year.
 The film?
 The hugely successful and evergreen classic Johny Mera Naam!